 Developing your plan makes you dig deep into the way you’re going to approach marketing your startup.

 Keep in mind that a marketing plan can be adjusted as needed.

 Once your plan is in place follow it, see what’s working, and do more of that.
 Find what’s not working and eliminate the tactics.

 With marketing, it’s important to try new things and test.
-Never allocate a large amount of money on an untested marketing campaign — that’s a recipe for disaster.
+Never allocate a large amount of money for an untested marketing campaign — that’s a recipe for disaster.

 Have a look at the following that can help you create a marketing plan for your startup.

 Your cards should look professional and offer the main benefit of doing business with you and using your products and services.

 Have a look at the samples I have selected below that for ideas on designing your business cards to see what design appeals to you.